w4csn/wl2kpi/README.md

 Installs the following:

-	a. paclink-unix to format e-mail
+* paclink-unix to format e-mail
-	b. postfix for the mail transfer agent
+* postfix for the mail transfer agent
-	c. mutt for the mail user agent
+* mutt for the mail user agent

 #### paclink-unix imap